Google Lighthouse Usage Guide

 - Perceptual speed index: This speed index shows how quickly the contents of a page are visibly populated.
 It also comes with a target loading time of <1,250 ms.

 - Estimated latency input: This measures how long it takes for your page to respond to user input.
-A high latency will result in a page that feels sluggish or laggy.
+A high latency will result in a carrier that feels sluggish or laggy.
 The target here is <50 ms.

 - Critical requests chain: This network waterfall shows what resources are needed to render this page initially.
 Prioritize asset loading in the critical rendering path to speed up the page.